bitwaylabs/networks/mainnet/bitway/upgrade_v2.0.0.md

 ## Notice

 Because our bitway-1 chain forked at the first block, we tried to restore the chain, but it was very difficult.
-So we decided to stop bitway-1 and restart a new chain.
+So we decided to stop bitway-1 and restart a new chain with chainId 'bitway'.
 Please follow the steps below:

  1. Stop the chain bitway-1.